Use the information in this page to create the makefiles for your device and product.

-Each new Android module must have a configuration file to direct the build system with module metadata, compile-time dependencies and packaging instructions.
-Android now uses the Soong build system.
-See Building Android for more information about the Android Build system.
+Each new Android module must have a configuration file to direct the build system with module metadata, compile-time dependencies, and packaging instructions.
+Android uses the Soong build system.
+See Building Android for more information about the Android build system.

 The build hierarchy includes the abstraction layers that correspond to the physical makeup of a device.
 These layers are described in the table below.
 Each layer relates to the one above it in a one-to-many relationship.
 For example, an architecture can have more than one board and each board can have more than one product.
-You may define an element in a given layer as a specialization of an element in the same layer, thus eliminating copying and simplifying maintenance.
+You may define an element in a given layer as a specialization of an element in the same layer, which eliminates copying and simplifies maintenance.

-When building for a particular product, it's often useful to have minor
+When building for a particular product, it's useful to have minor

-variations on what is ultimately the final release build.
+variations on the final release build.
 In a module

 definition, the module can specify tags with